jkeuper/jkeuper.github.io/_posts/2017-08-26-netcat-without-e.md

 categories: security draft
 tags: netcat hack draft
 featured_image: '/images/posts/netcat-a-swiss-army-tool-1-638.jpg'
 lead_text: 'Okay, okay, this is some kind of insiders thing.
-If you don't know what I'm talking about from the title of this article, then there is nothing to see...
+If you don\'t know what I\'m talking about from the title of this article, then there is nothing to see...
 Please move along!'
 ---

 Recently in my OSCP course, I was struggeling a few hours to get a reversed shell connection.
 It was a FreeBSD box, so not quite my expertise.